Trump snubs Feinstein, Harris to nominate conservative judges to liberal 9th Circuit

 GRASSLEY, ON HEELS OF KAVANAUGH CONFIRMATION, PUSHES DOZENS OF JUDICIAL NOMINEES

 Grassley has suggested in the past that the "blue slip" process has been abused to block otherwise qualified nominees.
-In a late 2017 floor speech, the senator said senators should not "block a nominee because it’s not the person the senator would’ve picked."
+In a late 2017 floor speech, the senator said colleagues should not "block a nominee because it’s not the person the senator would’ve picked."
 He said the White House should "consult" home-state senators and "make that call" in the end.

 Both Senate Majority Leader Mitch McConnell, R-Ky., and Minority Leader Chuck Schumer, D-N.Y., have been at odds over finishing up nominees, with neither side willing to move following the grueling confirmation process for Kavanaugh.
 On Thursday night, the Senate eventually confirmed 15 of the nominees before leaving D.C. for the midterm campaign.
-Almost half were confirmed mostly down party-lines while others were approved with bipartisan support.
+Almost half were confirmed mostly down party lines while others were approved with bipartisan support.

 There had been speculation that McConnell was intentionally trying to keep vulnerable Democratic senators off the campaign trail this fall.